charmoniumQ/PROBE/c-prov-tracer/notes.md

 # TODO: don't zero-initialize, use malloc instead of calloc, or free-then-null  in opt mode

 # TODO: have opt mode (-O3)

+# TODO: Write a wrapper script

+- Ensure private env vars are unset
+- Ensure prov path is readable and possibly empty
+- Have --help
+  - Link to GitHub repo and issues
+- Make sure we are not already tracing prov, or maybe prov tracing should be "stackable"?